nathimel/rdsg/README.md

 - (Im)precision parameter input to the similarity function
 - Adaptive [dynamics](src/simulation/dynamics.py) for modeling evolution (replicator dynamic vs. reinforcement learning)
 - How many trials to run and for how long
-- see below for using Hydra to sweep over parameter combinations

 This codebase uses [hydra](https://hydra.cc/) to organize configurations and outputs: